In a Neverland of misty mountains, cloud forests, and a thousand shades of green, there is a subculture of boys who will never grow up.

 Someone who is willing to oh-so-carefully remove those labels and look at them as if they were their very own children.

 Someone who is willing to look deep into the eyes of each lost one and truly see him—not as a project, or a victim, or an orphan, or an experience, or a warm feeling, or a story to tug at heartstrings with, or a photo opportunity—but as a heart and a soul hungry for belonging.

 Someone who is willing to acknowledge the unshakeable truth that the only way to become unlost—is to find Home.

-Until then, they will remain in this Land of Never—never knowing childhood, never really growing up, never knowing the truth that they are loved and wanted by a Father who loves them freely and unconditionally.
+Until then, they will remain in this Land of Never—never knowing childhood, never really growing up, never knowing the truth that they are loved and wanted and seen by a Father who loves them freely and unconditionally.

 Never knowing there is One who seeks them.